 Rates on Workers' Compensation Insurance in the state of Oregon are very good.
 On average they are 26 percent lower than the national average.
 These rates have decreased by 10 percent since 2016.
 Even though employers enjoy such great rates many businesses are still not taking advantage of everything available to them to get the most out of their work comp policy.

 Insurance rates vary significantly between NCCI classification codes.
-Let our Oregon Workers Compensation Specialists help you determine your correct workers compensation classification codes before you buy a policy.
+Let our Oregon Workers' Compensation Specialists help you determine your correct workers' compensation classification codes before you buy a policy.
 We'll help make sure your business is properly covered at the very best price and lowest insurance rates.

-Quick Workers Comp Quotes
+Fast Workers' Comp Quotes

-We make the process of getting workers compensation quotes fast and easy.
+We make the process of getting workers' compensation quotes fast and easy.
 We know your time is valuable.
 That's why we work harder to streamline the quote process, compare your rates and coverages, and present your best options as quickly as possible.
 We often have your insurance quotes ready in less than 24 hours.